Denver Broncos vs. Las Vegas Raiders NFL Week 6 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- Denver and its opponents have scored at least 44 points or more only one time this season.
+- Denver and its opponents have scored at least 43.5 points -- this matchup's point total -- just once this season.

-- Sunday's over/under is one point higher than the combined 43 PPG average of the two teams.
+- Sunday's total is 0.5 points higher than the combined 43 PPG average of the two teams.

 Broncos stats and trends

-- Denver's games this year have gone over the total in one out of five opportunities (20%).
+- Denver's games this year have hit the over on one of five set point totals (20%).

-- Denver is 2-0 against the spread and 2-0 overall in games when it puts up more than 24 points.
+- Denver is 2-0 against the spread and 2-0 overall in games when it records more than 24 points.

-- In games that Denver totals more than 339.8 yards, the team is 3-1 against the spread and 3-1 overall.
+- Denver is 3-1 against the spread and 3-1 overall when the team churns out over 339.8 yards.

-- The Broncos have turned the ball over one more time (4 total) than the Raiders have forced a turnover (3) this season.
+- The Broncos have turned the ball over four times this season, one more turnover than the Raiders have forced (3).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Denver's matchup with the Raiders.